Skip to main content

 Collection of terms and definitions commonly encountered in fuzzing.

-A piece of software that generates input to feed into the system under test (SUT) via the Fuzz Tests.
+A piece of software that generates input to feed into the system under test (SUT) via the fuzz tests.
 A coverage-guided fuzzer also leverages instrumentation to gather rich runtime signals including code coverage during the execution and optimize test case generation to maximize code coverage.

 Fuzzing